 With all the health benefits of adding oatmeal to your diet, you might have already added it to your family’s shopping list.
 By far the most popular oatmeal recipe for the last few years has been the the overnight oatmeal recipe.

-How to make oat flour?
+How can I make oat flour?

 This is as easy as it gets.
 Place oats in a high-power blender and blend until you obtain the consistency desired.
-Typically, less than one minute.
+Typically, this will take less than one minute.
 You might need to stir the oats in the blender a few times.
 This is a perfect solution for when you realize you need just a little more oat flour than you have in your pantry.

-Is it okay to eat oatmeal everyday?
+Is it okay to eat oatmeal every day?

 Oats are healthy.
 While there is always an exception, most people’s health will improve by eating oatmeal everyday.